 Credit Inquiry Removal Letter

-Credit inquiries can be categorized as “hard inquiries” or “soft inquiries.”
+Credit inquiries are in the categories of “hard inquiries” or “soft inquiries.”
 Hard inquires DO appear on your credit report.
 Soft inquires do NOT appear on your credit report.

 A hard inquiry is often the result of an application for a mortgage or an auto loan.
 You typically have to take some kind of tangible action to trigger a hard inquiry.